Ultimate Guide to A Proper Recce Rifle Setup

 Build your own

-The recipe isn’t tough to come up with the ultimate Recce Rifle.
+The recipe isn’t tough to come up with the ultimate lightweight rifle for a Recce Rifle setup.
 This means that rolling your own Recce is a real thing these days.
 This ranges from out-and-out clone build for the guys who like to have what the frogmen have, or as close to it to a more vanilla build that still hits the high notes.

 Long story short, if you want to build your own perfect take on the Recce concept, do your homework and construct your rifle, then (and this is the hard part these days) find the ideal load that likes your build and works with it both at 25M and 500M.